+Acceptence of the semester:

-Signing of the lecture book: active participation in histology lab sessions is obligatory.
+- 1. active participation in histology lab sessions is obligatory.
 Students should attend at least 75% of the scheduled hours, including the obligatory midterm examinations, to gain a signature proving the validity of the semester.
-Absences are therefore limited in 25%.
+Absences are therefore limited in 25%. - 2.
+Successfully passed midterm examinations (with at least a 2)

 Students should present themselves well prepared and on time to start with the practical work.
 Attendance is regularly checked and students will have to sign a presence sheet once the teacher has verified their presence.